iiii4966/coin-price-collector/README.md

-# Coinbase Candle Collector and Aggregator
+# Coinbase Candle Collector and Aggregator by Jules AI

 ## Project Overview